On a typical golf course you will walk more than five miles before finding sanctuary at the 19th hole!

 Spikeless golf shoes revolutionised the golf shoe industry.
 Designed for comfort and style, spikeless shoes are now the most popular golf shoe on the market.
-Perhaps the biggest advantage for us mere mortals is that you can walk straight into the clubhouse once you’ve finished your round without the need to change.
+Perhaps the biggest advantage is that you can walk straight into the clubhouse once you’ve finished your round to have that well earned drink!

 Typically spikeless shoes are flat soled and feature studs made out of plastic and rubber instead of traditional golf spikes.
 Fears surrounding a lack of stability and waterproofing have been eradicated with new designs.
-The studs offer superb grip on dry ground and ensure you don’t sacrifice stability in these conditions.
-Many new spikeless shoes are also waterproof, meaning you won’t get caught out in a summer shower.
+The studs offer superb grip on dry ground and ensure you don’t sacrifice stability in wet conditions.

 For ease and comfort there simply is no beating a spikeless golf shoe, and now you don’t have to sacrifice on performance either.

-If you’re after the classic look along with maximum stability in even the wettest conditions then you’ll want to consider spiked golf shoes.
 The traditional metal spikes are a thing of yesteryear, having been replaced by a soft plastic spike.
-These are much kinder to the course yet still hold firm in the grass and will release easily through impact.
+These are much kinder to the golf course, yet still hold firm in the grass and will release easily through impact.
 With much golf in the UK played in wet and windy conditions it’s worth considering a pair of spikes that will provide a solid foundation to your round.